POLICY NUMBER: POL-F17-001, REV. 01

 Role of Purchasing

-The procurement of goods and services is administered by the Purchasing Manager, under the direction of the Director of Finance for the Corporation to:
+The procurement of goods and services is administered by the Purchasing Manager, under the direction of the General Manager of Corporate Services for the Corporation to:

 - Provide purchasing services and advice to all City Departments;